-• The MCHRC issued a non-competitive RFP on Thursday, April 15, 2021 in accordance with timelines provided by DBM guidance and feedback.
+- The MCHRC issued a non-competitive RFP on Thursday, April 15, 2021, in accordance with timelines provided by DBM guidance and feedback.
 A public call with potential applicants was held on Wednesday, April 21, 2021.
-Applications were streamlined and were due to MCHRC by 12:00 noon, Monday, May 10, 2021.
-The MCHRC received 116 applications requesting a total of \$3.4 million.
-The MCHRC is contemplating ways to reach out to eligible applicants who did not apply by the May 10 deadline.
-Grant awards will be made at the Commission's meeting on June 4, 2021.
-MCHRC will encumber funds by mid-June 2021 and process fund distributions in accordance with the timeline discussed with DBM leadership.
+Applications were streamlined and were due to MCHRC by Monday, May 10, 2021.
+The MCHRC received 117 applications requesting a total of \$3,307,647, which were approved at the Commission's June 4 meeting.
+MCHRC staff is executing grant agreements with these grantees and will process invoices for payment once the grant agreements are executed). - The MCHRC has extended the deadline to Tuesday, June 15 for eligible DDA providers who did not apply by the original May 10 deadline.
+MCHRC staff are reaching out to eligible DDA providers to promote and encourage eligible providers to submit applications and offer technical assistance.